MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ### Unified manifest and app package

-TODO
+The Microsoft 365 ecosystem uses a single unified manifest and app packaging format for distributing Copilot plugins and connectors, Office Add-ins, SharePoint Framework solutions, and Teams apps extended to work across Microsoft 365 experiences.
+The [app manifest](/microsoftteams/platform/resources/schema/manifest-schema) (previously called *Teams app manifest*) defines how your app (or plugin, connector, etc.) integrates into Teams, Copilot, and other Microsoft 365 experiences.
+The [app package](/microsoftteams/platform/concepts/build-and-test/apps-package) consists of the app manifest and app icons (app logic and data storage are hosted independently).

 ### Microsoft 365 and Copilot program for Partner Center

 For independent software vendors (ISVs), we're building out the **Microsoft 365 and Copilot** program (formerly known as [*Office store*](/partner-center/marketplace/why-publish)) within Microsoft Partner Center ([partner.microsoft.com](https://partner.microsoft.com)) to be your home base for publishing Microsoft 365 apps, services, and copilot extensibility solutions.

 Once purchased and deployed by an organization, your Copilot plugins are incorporated into a unified catalog representing copilot's available skill repertoire.